RunestoneInteractive/thinkcspy/_sources/Dictionaries/Dictionaryoperations.rst

     inventory = {'apples': 430, 'bananas': 312, 'oranges': 525, 'pears': 217}
     inventory['bananas'] = inventory['bananas'] + 200

-    numItems = len(inventory)
+    num_items = len(inventory)

 Notice that there are now 512 bananas---the dictionary has been modified.
 Note also that the ``len`` function also works on dictionaries.
 It returns the number of key-value pairs:

 **Check your understanding**